Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 One of the stars of the Iceland Noir Literature Festival

-Yrsa is one of the founders and hosts of the Iceland Noir Literature Festival, which takes place in Reykjavik from 16-19th November.
+Yrsa is one of the founders and hosts of the Iceland Noir Literature Festival.
+This takes place in Reykjavik from 16th to 19th November.
 She joins authors such as Richard Osman, Ragnar Jónasson, Bernardine Evaristo, and Marian Keyes.
 First Lady of Iceland, Eliza Reid, the author of the book Secrets of the Sprakkar: Iceland’s Extraordinary Women and How They Are Changing the World, and the star of Trapped, Ólafur Darri Ólafsson, also participate in the festival.
 Last but not least, the Prime Minister of Iceland, Katrín Jakobsdóttir, a budding crime novel author, will appear at the festival.

 Tickets to the Icelandic Noir Literature Festival